Anarghya-Rao/Othello-project/README.md

 For more details, please check out the mini project report file.

-In order to run the project:
+In order to run this project:
 1) Download the files to a suitable location.
-2) Run the file "
+2) Run the file "SEM3_Othello.py" on python shell.
+This will display a main menu through which the game can be accessed.

 About Othello, the game: